 Behave is a majestic work.

-It provided much information for my own work, including a couple future articles and my own course “Social Power”.
+It provided much information for my own work, including a couple future articles and my own course “Power University”.

 Its only limitation, in my opinion, is its own strength: by providing such a vast, interdisciplinary overview, the reader might end up overwhelmed, and walk away with little practical information.